 Elimination of Tax on Tips and Overtime

-For food and beverage companies, especially those in the restaurant and hospitality sectors where tipping is customary, this could have significant implications for employee compensation and reporting.
+- For food and beverage companies, especially those in the restaurant and hospitality sectors where tipping is customary, this can have significant implications for employee compensation and reporting.
 While tips would still be subject to FICA (payroll) taxes, the income tax deduction for employees could affect their after-tax pay and potentially influence their compensation expectations.
 Employees may want to consider changing their withholding amounts due to the new deduction.

-As a result, affected companies may need to assess record maintenance to be able to determine what would constitute qualified tip income.
+- As a result, affected companies may need to assess record maintenance to be able to determine what would constitute qualified tip income.
 For example, a service fee charged by a restaurant would not qualify because it is not a voluntary payment by a customer.

-The bill also extends the employer tax credit for FICA taxes paid on tips, currently applicable only to food or beverage service employees, to include tips in beauty services.
+- The bill also extends the employer tax credit for FICA taxes paid on tips, currently applicable only to food or beverage service employees, to include tips in beauty services.
 This is a direct benefit to food and beverage employers by offsetting their FICA tax liability on tipped wages.

-The amount is determined from the qualified tips that an individual receives during a taxable year and is reported on Form W-2s, 1099-K, or 1099-NECs, or reported by the taxpayer on Form 4317 (or successor).
+- The amount is determined from the qualified tips that an individual receives during a taxable year and is reported on Form W-2s, 1099-K, or 1099-NECs, or reported by the taxpayer on Form 4317 (or successor).

 Changes to Clean Energy Incentives